 Putting on a bandage or bodycon dress is a bold statement that conveys positive self-esteem and confidence in your body, appearance, and style.
 In general quality bandage dresses are made from sturdy, heavy fabrics often featuring rayon, spandex, and nylon.
-A quality bandage dress is designed and constructed to hug your body like a second skin and cling to your curves to support and shape your feminine proportions.
-Fashionistas everywhere love bandage dresses because they are versatile, trendy, and flattering.
+They are also designed and constructed to hug your body like a second skin and cling to your curves to support and shape your feminine proportions.
+Fashionistas everywhere love these dresses because they are versatile, trendy, and flattering.

-When paired with the right accessories, a quality bandage dress serves as both day and evening wear in a heartbeat.
+When paired with the right accessories, they will also serve as both day (see our choices in blue) and evening wear in a heartbeat.
 Choosing the right accessories is of utmost importance.
 This means finding the right coat, jacket, jewelry, belts, tights, and shoes play key roles in pulling off certain looks.

-For example, your favorite parka keeps you warm but it may do nothing to enhance your bandage dress or contribute to your sultry look.
-We’ve compiled a few simple rules to keep in mind when choosing coats to wear with your bandage dresses.
+For example, your favorite parka keeps you warm but it may do nothing to enhance your dress or contribute to your sultry look.
+We’ve compiled a few simple rules to keep in mind when choosing coats to wear with your dress.
 Keep these tips in mind to ensure you rock a hot outfit throughout the winter and fall.

 Enhancing Your Bandage Dress

 The coat you choose to wear with your bandage dress serves multiple purposes.
-It keeps you warm on chilly nights, and if chosen well, it also serves to enrich the look of your bandage dress.
-While choosing your coat, it is important to remember that the purpose of wearing the coat is to enhance your bandage dress, and not hide it or add unnecessary pounds to your silhouette.
+It keeps you warm on chilly nights, and if chosen well, it also serves to enrich the look of the dress.
+While choosing your coat, it is important to remember that the purpose of wearing the coat is to enhance, and not hide the dress or add unnecessary pounds to your silhouette.